 Reorg is an expensive venture, yet organizations do it again and again.
 Because they have to do it – they have no choice.

 In a similar manner, the codebase of a product needs to be reorganized again and again to adapt to changing circumstances.
-A class that has more and more methods needs to split to smaller classes, otherwise it will be very difficult to maintain it.
-A conditional (If-Else statements) that grew up to a monster needs to be shrunk again, otherwise it will be prone to defects.
+A class that has more and more methods needs to split into smaller classes, otherwise, it will be very difficult to maintain it.
+A conditional (If-Else statement) that grew up to a monster needs to be shrunk again, otherwise, it will be prone to defects.
 A once simple interface that grew and expanded needs to have some wrapper to make clients’ work bearable.

 In fact, taking a hike on Conway’s Law it makes sense that refactoring will somehow be related to reorg, at least in the sense that a change in the organization structure is related to adaptations in the codebase.

 We call the process of adapting the codebase “refactoring” – changing the structure of the code not to get new functionality but to make the code better adapted to our new demands, business and technical alike.

 Unlike reorgs, refactoring is part of the ongoing work of every developer.
 Every time a developer is handling code she needs to think about whether she should change the structure of this code.
 Should the method be renamed?
 Should a new interface be extracted?
 Should she replace the conditional with subclasses?